Skip to main content

 2

-Add an alternative emergency contact (neighbour, sibling, friend) who can physically check in if needed
+Add an alternative emergency contact (neighbour, sibling, friend), and ask them yourself to physically check in while you are away

 3